canonical/kafka-operator/docs/tutorial/t-create-client-credentials.md

 In this **example** we will be granting read and write privileges `KAFKA_CLIENT_SASL_USER` over _group_, _topic_ and _transaction_ resources and read only permissions to `KAFKA_CLIENT_MTLS_CN`.

 Notice you can create multiple SASL or multiple mTLS users and each can have their own set of privileges.
-You can also distribute one credential set to a group of multiple clients.
+You can also distribute one set of ACL permissions to multiple principals.

 ```bash
 juju ssh kafka/leader "